lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

    The request message is of any type.
 The generalInfo field in the message header contains an element of type id-it-KemCiphertext and the value is of type KemCiphertext containing OIDs of the used KEM and KDF algorithm, the desired output length len of the KDF, and the KEM ciphertext ct2.
 The message has a MAC-based protection using the shared symmetric key ssk.

-1. PKI management entity decapsulates the shared secret ss2 from the ciphertext ct2 using the Decapsulate function and its private key skS:
+1. The PKI management entity decapsulates the shared secret ss2 from the ciphertext ct2 using the Decapsulate function and its private key skS:

    ~~~~ asn.1